Frequently Asked Questions

-- Every time you need to update the version of ImageJ, you must redeploy the entire uber-JAR (~20 MB as of this writing).
+- Every time you need to update the version of ImageJ, you must redeploy the entire uber-JAR (~48 MB as of October 2013).
 If you bundle individual JAR components, you need only update those that changed.
 This issue is of particular relevant to Java applications deployed via Java Web Start, since it automatically downloads the latest available version of each JAR dependency; in that case, your application startup time will suffer if you use the uber-JAR.

-- You cannot cherry-pick only the JARs containing the functionality you need, so your application's footprint may suffer some bloat.
+- You cannot cherry-pick only the JARs containing the functionality you need, so your application's footprint may suffer from bloat.

 - If you rely on any of the same dependencies that ImageJ does, you may run into trouble (e.g.,